HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

 however, is the on-going generation of initial datasets by individuals already involved in the HCA, making it an ideal and low-cost prototype for how imaging can work in the DCP.
-Additional options can be prioritized based on the scientific
+Additional options can be prioritized based on the scientific "guardrails".
-    > “guardrails”.

 #### File Formats